Skip to main content

 “Women who have abortions are clear about their decision and most commonly report feeling relief — even years later.
 Evidence shows that they do not experience negative mental health problems, either at the time of the abortion or years later.
 They are more likely to set and achieve their goals, and to have a wanted pregnancy in the following years.”

-Get Involved & More Resources
+Get Involved and More Resources

 Learn More